sanjaykumar200599/Areca-Farming/README.md

 Major project updates.
-This repo only has backend information
+This repo only has backend information.
 Model used is mobilenetv2.
 Upcoming model is EfficientNetB0